 A farm where prisoners once served time now produces more than a half-ton of native plant seeds a year to restore natural areas for Metroparks.

-Other times of year, you will find the two year-round and four seasonal staff – along with volunteers ranging in age from teens to 92 – tending plants in two greenhouses, driving a tractor with a seed drill or collecting seed in the wild.
-Last year the team produced or collected seeds from 284 species.
+From now until Fall, you will find the two year-round and four seasonal staff – along with volunteers ranging in age from teens to 92 – tending plants in two greenhouses, driving a tractor with a seed drill or collecting seed in the wild.
+The team produces or collects seeds from more than 280 species.

 Photo: Jenella Hodel and Penny Niday

 “We are continually adding new species,” said Penny Niday, seed nursery coordinator.
 She said the nursery has seeds from more than 400 species cached for future use.

 “It’s invaluable, the stock that we have, because you can’t purchase Oak Openings species anywhere,” said Jenella Hodel, seed nursery crew leader, referring to the eco-region west of Toledo that is home to more than 1,200 plants, from prairie to wetland species.

 Since the seed nursery started in 2004, seeds and plants from the operation have restored over 400 acres of natural area, mostly in the Oak Openings.
 In addition to meeting the park district’s needs, the nursery supplies seed to other organizations as part of the Green Ribbon Initiative, a consortium of non-profit and government agencies involved in preserving and restoring the globally distinct ecosystem